lamhq/tech-notes/pages/software-engineering/design/ood.md

 ### Extensibility

-Change is the only constant thing in a programmer’s life.
-And There are several reasons why this happens.
+Change is the only constant thing in a programmer's life.
+There are several reasons why this happens:
+- We understand problems better as we solve them.
+After finishing the first version of an app, you gain insights and your skills improve, your current code look like crap.
+- Something beyond your control has changed.
+For example, developers have been reworking or migrating their Flash-based applications as browsers drop support for Flash.
+- The goalposts move.
+Your client wants additional changes for features not in the original plan, inspired by your first version.

+That's why all seasoned developers try to provide for possible future changes when designing an application's architecture.

+Bright side: if someone asks you to change something in your app, that means someone still cares about it.